 Dr Kate Watson received her PhD in English Literature (2010) at Cardiff University.
-Her research and teaching interests arecrime fiction, nineteenth-century literature, women’s writing, children’s literature, Australian literature and comparative literary studies.
-She is also interested in digital storytelling/digital humanities and other forms of cultural iconography and inscription such as tattoos.
+Her research and teaching interests are crime fiction, nineteenth-century literature, contemporary literature, women’s writing, children’s literature, and comparative literary studies.
+She is also interested in digital storytelling and other forms of cultural iconography and inscription such as tattoos.

 Her book publications include Women Writing Crime Fiction, 1860-1880: Fourteen American, British and Australian Authors (Jefferson, NC: McFarland & Co., 2012) and A Reader’s Guide to Essential Criticism: Crime and Detective Fiction (Basingstoke: Palgrave Macmillan, forthcoming 2015).

 Her most recent peer-reviewed book chapters and journal articles include: